-In January 2023, we became the first large housebuilder to announce that we would be installing air source heat pumps into all our homes on upcoming some instances.
-These pressures have developments.
-Having listened to customers, we saw the opportunity to picture has become more uncertain, give our homes a significant further advantage over others on the market.
-Combining the heat pump with underfloor heating as standard across the ground floor of all our detached homes further enhanced the desirability and lifestyle benefits of our houses for customers.
+In January 2023, we became the first large housebuilder to announce that we would be installing air source heat developments.
+Having listened to give our homes a significant further advantage over others on the market.
+Combining the heat pump with underfloor heating as standard across the ground floor of all our detached homes further enhanced the our houses for customers.